 Being or feeling short is certainly not the end of the world – other people might judge you, but it’s how you perceive it and respond that matters.

 Height is just another thing people judge others and is no different from weight or wealth, and people can make up for it in other areas.
 For example, if a man is funny or has a good personality, many women may overlook his height.
 While some people may have dating prerequisites surrounding height or other physical attributes, love isn’t a feeling people have much choice over and those prerequisites are oftentimes just preferences.

-Improving one’s intelligence, career, and physique can make for a more confident man, no matter the height.
+Improving one’s intelligence, career, and physique can make for a more confident man, despite a shorter stature.
 For those severely dissatisfied with their height, leg lengthening surgery exists, but you should speak to your doctor before taking any drastic steps.

 Cebulla, B. M. (2014, June 19).
 Being tall negatively affects ability to max back squat.
 Cebul.la. https://www.cebul.la/being-tall-height-negatively-affects-ability-to-one-rep-max-backsquat-sort-of/

 Johnston, A. (2017, May 6).
 How Much Do The Kentucky Derby Jockeys Weigh?
 Bustle. https://www.bustle.com/p/how-much-do-the-kentucky-derby-jockeys-weigh-56182

 Anonymous.
 (2012, November 4).
 Height in sports.
 Wikipedia. https://en.wikipedia.org/wiki/Height_in_sports

 Stulp, G., Buunk, A. P., Verhulst, S., & Pollet, T. V. (2015).
 Human height is positively related to interpersonal dominance in dyadic interactions.
 PloS one, 10(2), e0117860. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4342156/